avidvid/Unity-OpenWorldGames/README.md

 # Once Upon a Player (OUP)

-This was my first game designed in Unity between 2018-2019
+This is my favorite project that I have designed and developed while learning Unity The game design and interactions with lots of features  between 2018-2019

 ## Technologies/Languages